Wireless for Machine Learning: Review of radio resource management for federated learning

-Direct application of the \ac{FL} protocol, without consideration of practical constraints in wireless communication systems, makes the overall training process inefficient~\cite{nishio2019client}.
-As an example, the heterogeneity of computational and communication capabilities among user devices can lead to the "straggler effect" in which the slowest device acts as a bottleneck while remaining users idly wait for the next communication round~\cite{ha2019coded}.
-Thus, a balance must be struck between the consideration of channel quality and available computational resources at the devices.

-To optimize classification accuracy in \ac{FL} over wireless communication networks, customized \ac{RRM} protocols designed for \ac{FL} must be developed.
-Within \ac{RRM} we include the allocation of transmission power, bandwidth, time slots, and user scheduling.
-The objective of \ac{RRM} for \ac{ML} is maximization of classification accuracy rather than the traditional data-rate maximization.
-This difference shapes the \ac{RRM} protocol in ways that might seem contradictory compared to traditional \ac{RRM}.
+Because of the differences in objective between Wireless for \ac{ML} and traditional data communications, direct application of the \ac{FL} protocol without consideration of practical constraints in wireless communication systems, makes the overall training process inefficient~\cite{nishio2019client, chen2020joint, qin2021federated}.
+Instead, \ac{RRM} protocols should be customized for \ac{FL} to enable efficient training of \ac{ML} models using distributed data.
+Within \ac{RRM}, we include the allocation of transmission power, bandwidth, time slots, and user scheduling.
+The objective of \ac{RRM} for \ac{ML} is a learning goal, such as the classification accuracy of a model, rather than a general data communication goal, such as data-rate maximization.
+This difference shapes Wireless for \ac{ML} \ac{RRM} in ways that might seem contradictory compared to traditional \ac{RRM}.